Dr. Fotek always acts in the best interest of his patients and never compromises care based on restraints placed by insurance companies.

 Dental insurance is not like medical insurance.
-Medical insurance protects the policyholder and dependents in the event of serious illness or injury.
+Medical insurance protects the policyholder and dependents in the event of severe illness or injury.
 Treatment is usually done while a small co-pay is paid by the policyholder.
-Dental insurance on the other hand is really a “dental benefit”.
-The type of insurance, amount and terms of the benefits are negotiated between your employer and the insurance company.
-Unfortunately, the goal of most dental policies is to provide basic dental care and usually only covers a specific list of dental services.
+Dental insurance, on the other hand, is really a “dental benefit.”
+The type of insurance, amount, and terms of the benefits are negotiated between your employer and the insurance company.
+Unfortunately, most dental policies aim to provide primary dental care and usually only cover a specific list of dental services.
 Just because treatment is recommended does not mean the insurance company is going to cover it.

 Dr. Fotek will only perform procedures that are in your best interest and essential to your overall oral health.
-Unfortunately, there is the possibility that some or none of the periodontal procedures you need will be reimbursed by your dental benefit plan.
-You will be responsible to pay for any procedures your dental insurance refuses to cover.
-Our goal is to give you the optimal treatment we can in Palm Beach Gardens.
-The goal of dental insurance companies is to provide a negotiated benefit for a select list of dental services only.
+Unfortunately, there is the possibility that some or none of the periodontal procedures you need will be reimbursed by your dental benefits plan.
+You will be responsible for paying for any procedures your dental insurance refuses to cover.
+Our goal is to give you the optimal treatment we can in Jupiter.
+The purpose of dental insurance companies is to provide a negotiated benefit for a select list of dental services only.
 The benefits your insurance company is willing to pay for your periodontal and implant care is often in no way connected to your specific needs to maintain optimal oral health.
 On a note, just because the specific periodontal service is on the select list of dental services, the insurance company is in no way obligated to reimburse you for the coverage.

 A pre-determination policy does not authorize any payment by your insurance company for your procedures without their prior written consent.
-This step requires that the insurance company receives a dental treatment plan upon which they will decide to either pay or deny the much needed periodontal therapy.
-You will receive an “estimation of dental benefits” prior to treatment, which clearly identifies what portion of your periodontal care you will be responsible for.
-This process usually takes about 4 weeks.
+This step requires the insurance company to receive a dental treatment plan upon which they will decide to either pay or deny the much-need periodontal therapy.
+You will receive an “estimation of dental benefits” before treatment, which clearly identifies what portion of your periodontal care you will be responsible for.
+This process usually takes about four weeks.
 It is quite obvious that this pre-determination process delays treatment and may affect treatment outcome.
-We believe that helping our patients in Palm Beach Gardens through the confusing dental insurance policies is part of our commitment to you.
-We always complete and submit the required forms in a timely manner and, when necessary, provide additional documentation.
+We believe that helping our patients in Jupiter through the confusing dental insurance policies is part of our commitment to you.
+We always complete and submit the required forms promptly and, when necessary, provide additional documentation.
 We will work with you to get paid by your dental insurance for your work that was rightfully deserved and much needed.
 We will continue to work with you to help you receive your maximum insurance benefit.
 Please remember that some insurance companies do process claims faster than others.
 If at any time you have questions on how your dental insurance benefits relate to your dental treatment needs, please ask us.